YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Related Work

-This paper makes several key contributions: (i) It pioneers a comprehensive comparison of YOLO11 against its predecessors across their scaled variants from nano- to extra-large; (ii) it offers deep insights into the structural evolution of these algorithms by evaluating their performance across three diverse datasets of various object properties; and (iii) our performance evaluation extends beyond mAP and FPS to include critical metrics such as Precision, Recall, Preprocessing, Inference, and Postprocessing Time, GFLOPs, and model size.
-These metrics provide valuable insights to guide the selection of the optimal YOLO algorithm for specific use cases for both industry professionals and academics.
+This paper makes several key contributions: (i) It pioneers a comprehensive comparison of YOLOv12 against its predecessors across their scaled variants from nano- to extra-large; (ii) It provides deep insights into the architectural advancements of YOLO by analyzing key structural developments across versions. (iii) It evaluates YOLO models using three diverse datasets, reflecting various object properties and real-world applications, including Smart Cities, Satellite Imaging, and Wildlife Conservation. (iv) The performance evaluation extends beyond mAP and FPS, incorporating critical metrics such as Precision, Recall, Preprocessing Time, Inference Time, Postprocessing Time, GFLOPs, and model size. (v) These comprehensive metrics provide valuable insights for selecting the most optimal YOLO models, benefiting industry professionals and academics. (vi) It offers specific use case recommendations, identifying the most suitable YOLO models for different scenarios and environments, such as resource-constrained deployments, real-time applications, and the detection of small or overlapping objects.